barotto/libRocketDoc/pages/style_guide.md

 ### Drop-down selection boxes

-The controls plugin adds support for drop-down boxes; these are instanced through the RML tag `<select>`, with individual options specified within the selection element with `<option>` tags.
+The controls plugin adds support for drop-down boxes; these are instanced through the RML tag `<select>`{:.tag}, with individual options specified within the selection element with `<option>`{:.tag} tags.

 #### Generated elements

 The select element generates three hidden elements:

-* _selectvalue_: The container element for the selected option.
+* `selectvalue`{:.tag}: The container element for the selected option.
-* _selectarrow_: The button rendered to the right of the value element.
-This element has the pseudo-class 'checked' set on it when the selection box is visible.
+* `selectarrow`{:.tag}: The button rendered to the right of the value element.
+This element has the pseudo-class `checked`{:.cls} set on it when the selection box is visible.
-* _selectbox_: The box containing the options.
+* `selectbox`{:.tag}: The box containing the options.
 The visibility of this element is toggled when the arrow or value elements are clicked on, or when an option is selected.

 ![style_guide_2.gif](style_guide_2.gif)